nghiango1/nghiango1.github.io/docs/resume.md

 ## ABOUT ME

 The journey of learning code began in my high school year (2012).
-Quickly reach national level in Academic and achieved 3rd pride in "Kì thi chọn học sinh giỏi quốc gia trung học phổ thông Tin học" in VietNam (2014) (which identifying top talent of Vietnam that will compete in [International Science Olympiads in Informatics](https://ioinformatics.org/)).
+Quickly reach national level in Academic and achieved 3rd pride in "Kì thi chọn học sinh giỏi quốc gia trung học phổ thông Tin học" in VietNam (2014) (which identifying top talent of Vietnam to compete in [International Science Olympiads in Informatics](https://ioinformatics.org/)).
 After fullfilling the military service obligation, I can once more pursue my passion for coding.

 ## SKILL